-Goal 1 - Maintain a prominent presence for agriculture in the Woodstock community and landscape.
+Goal I: Maintain a prominent agricultural presence in the Woodstock community and landscape.

 Objective 1.1.
 Reduce the economic pressure on landowners to convert their farmland to other uses.

 Action 1.1.1.
 Consider the impact of public capital improvements that may increase development pressure on farms and available agricultural lands of all sizes.